-- 3. Once the Mooring Teams are in place (clear of the rope) and visual contact is made with the Vessel Crew the ropes will be slackened. - 4.
+3. Once the Mooring Teams are in place (clear of the rope) and visual contact is made with the ropes will be slackened.
+Vessel Crew the 4.
 Once slackened ropes should be removed from the bollards.
-The Mooring Team should always hold ropes on the outside of the eye when lifting over the bollard and release to ground at the earliest opportunity. - 5.
-Once all ropes are released the Mooring Team should retreat, but stay within the vicinity for a short period of time to react should there be an issue and the vessel needs to be re-moored
+The Mooring Team should alwa the outside of the eye when lifting over the bollard and release to ground at the earliest opportunity. ys hold ropes on tunity.
+5. Once all ropes are released the Mooring Team should retreat, but stay within the vicinity for a short period of time to react should there be an issue and the vessel needs to be re-moored Moori ng Operations Manual Page 40 of 47